davydany/sultan/docs/faq.rst

 Sultan is just a simpler interface to command line utilities.
 It helps bypass the arcane language constructs of Bash.

-I wrote Sultan to help with scripts that we create with Bash, that tend to get complex.
+Sultan is made to help with scripts that we create with Bash, that tend to get complex.
 When these scripts get complex, Bash just gets to be a pain to deal with, since it lacks package management, it lacks unit testing, and
 <insert library that you need for managing complex scripts>.